Android-for-Python/Android-for-Python-Users/README.md

 # App Permissions

 Android restricts access to many features.
 An app must declare the permissions it requires.
 There are two different declarations, manifest and user.
 User permissions are a subset of manifest permissions.
+The [full list of permissions](https://developer.android.com/reference/android/Manifest.permission) is documented by Google.
+In general you must research the permissions needed by your app, resist the temptation to blindly guess.

+## Manifest permissions

 Manifest permissions are declared in the buildozer.spec file.
 Common examples are  CAMERA, INTERNET, READ_EXTERNAL_STORAGE, RECORD_AUDIO.
-The [full list is](https://developer.android.com/reference/android/Manifest.permission).
 Apps that scan Bluetooth or scan Wifi may require multiple permissions.
-In general you must research the permissions needed, resist the temptation to blindly guess.

 Python for Android always enables manifest WRITE_EXTERNAL_STORAGE permission.
 WRITE_EXTERNAL_STORAGE implies READ_EXTERNAL_STORAGE.
 [WRITE_EXTERNAL_STORAGE is never required](https://developer.android.com/training/data-storage#permissions) for devices running api >= 30.

+## User permissions

-Any app manifest permission documented in that list as having "Protection level: dangerous" additionally require a user permission.
+Any app manifest permission documented as having "Protection level: dangerous" additionally requires a user permission.
 The four listed above are all "dangerous".
-User permissions generate the dialog that Android apps present to the user, this is initiated with a `request_permissions()` call.
+User permission requests are seen as the dialog that Android apps present to the user.
+From Python this is initiated with a `request_permissions()` call.

+Many old examples show request_permissions() at the top of main.py, on newer versions of Android this will lead to unexpected behavior.
+Because it violates the [Kivy Lifecycle](https://kivy.org/doc/stable/guide/basic.html#kivy-app-life-cycle).

+One easy approach is to copy [this class](https://github.com/Android-for-Python/c4k_photo_example/blob/main/android_permissions.py) which encapsulates permission behavior, and modify the actual permissions for your app.
+Then instantiate the class [like this](https://github.com/Android-for-Python/c4k_photo_example/blob/main/main.py#L52-L57), note that the App class variable delays garbage collection and it critically important.

-In a Kivy App `request_permissions()` may be called from the `build()` method, there can **only be one** such call in the `build()` method.
-If there is more than one call, no permission request will be made. `request_permissions()` **must not** be called from the `on_start()` method as this will break the Kivy Lifecycle; there will be an `on_resume()` without a prior `on_pause()`. `request_permissions()` may be called after the `on_start()` timestep has completed, but only once per timestep.
+More generally in a Kivy App, the constraints in using `request_permissions()` are that it may **only** be called from the `build()` method, or from one or more timestep after `on_start()`.
+There can **only be one** such call in the `build()` method, or in any given timestep.
+Calling after on_start() simplifies the logic for handling both the 'request' case and the 'previously granted' case.

-See any of the nearby examples.
+Finally it is normal Android behavior that if a user denies permission, it may not be possible to grant that permission from the App.
+Grant the permission from the Android Settings panel for the app.

 # Buildozer and p4a